 Kellas’s expression darkened.
 “I acted for the sake of this order.
-The Brotherhood deals with their own, the Seat supports us in this right.
+The Brotherhood deals with their own and the Seat supports us in this right.
 I dealt with those Peaceguards.”

 The Arch Monk voice came down on him like a hammer.
 “They were outside of our province.
 With permission from the Seat, I would have allowed you to pursue.
 However, you took it upon yourself to deal what, justice?
 You should’ve brought them back here.
 More importantly, in the pursuit of three men, you didn’t need to kill an entire gorge of people.”

-“But their crime were still committed in these walls.
+“But their crimes were still committed in these walls.
 As for those in the gorge, it needed to be cleansed of the sin our order committed in there.
 Those peaceguards taught them our ways for wrongdoing.
 Our training is to be used to help the people, it’s part of the vows you take.
 I made sure that was still being upheld.
-Those peaceguards were just unfortunate casualties.
-As for Valhart, he too was a sin.
+Those spies were just unfortunate casualties.
+As for Valhart, he too was a sinner.
 He was unworthy given what he had done for Elnos.
 I found that out after we come home and dealt with both those problems.”

 Mien felt his stomach twist.
 The first time he met Kellas, he didn’t like him.
 He couldn’t put it in words.
-Clearly there was a reason for it.
-As there was no words to describe the voice of the person he was listening too.
+There were no words to describe the voice of the person he was listening too.
 A sense of wrongness also cascaded over him.
 He didn’t know it if it was the ringing of what, but something wasn’t right.

-Mien automatically reached out for Soletus’s arm put as he shifted in his chair.
-His jaws were tight with his entire body becoming just as tensing.
+Mien automatically reached out for Soletus’s arm as he shifted in his chair.
+His jaws were tight with his entire body becoming just as tense.
 He clenched his fists but didn’t move.
-He didn’t have to speak for Mien felt that brewing storm him and felt that Kellas was on a knife edge from Soletus beating him.
+He didn’t have to speak for Mien to feel the brewing storm him.

 The Arch Monk looked the same.
 “You ask me to stay your arrest yet here you are talking about vengeance.
-Nothing in our rules allow us to be to be judge and executioner!
-There are only a few circumstances where killing would be forgive by us and this isn’t one of those moments.
+Nothing in our rules allow us to be judge and executioner!
+There are only a few circumstances where killing would be forgiven by us and this isn’t one of those moments.
 You went too far.”